talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 ## Sockets, a definition and a little bit of history

 So, first of all, what is a socket?
-Soket are a form of IPC (inter process communication) that gives processes a way to communicate with each other.
+Sockets are a form of IPC (inter process communication) that gives processes a way to communicate with each other.
 They are not the only form of IPC but they are the most popular especially for **cross platform** communication.

-The socket API allows a variety of method of communication between processes and one of these methods is through the internet, which is what we are going to focus on in this post.
+The socket API allows a variety of method of communication between processes.
+One of these methods is through the internet, which is our focus in this post.

 The idea of sockets comes from the early days of UNIX in the 1980s, when the BSD (Berkeley Software Distribution) operating system introduced the Berkeley sockets API.